AlchemyCMS/alchemy_cms/README.md

 * Read the guidelines: http://guides.alchemy-cms.com.
 * Read the documentation: http://rubydoc.info/github/AlchemyCMS/alchemy_cms
 * If you found a bug please use the [issue tracker on Github](https://github.com/AlchemyCMS/alchemy_cms/issues).
-* For questions about general usage please use [Stack Overflow](http://stackoverflow.com/questions/tagged/alchemy-cms), [the User Group](http://groups.google.com/group/alchemy-cms) or the [IRC channel](https://alchemy-cms.slack.com).
+* For questions about general usage please use [Stack Overflow](http://stackoverflow.com/questions/tagged/alchemy-cms), [the User Group](http://groups.google.com/group/alchemy-cms) or the [Slack](https://alchemy-cms.slack.com).
 * New features should be discussed on our [Trello Board](https://trello.com/alchemycms).

 **PLEASE** don't use the Github issues for feature requests.
 If you want to contribute to Alchemy please [read the contribution guidelines](https://github.com/AlchemyCMS/alchemy_cms/blob/master/CONTRIBUTING.md) before doing so.